Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/WA/WA_5_Redacted.md

-This Attachment A-2 shall become effective following written notice from of Provider's satisfaction of all of the requirements set forth in subsections (a) - (c) above, and shall be made effective as of the date specified in such written notice, which shall be the later of: the
+This Attachment A-2 shall become effective following written notice from of Provider's satisfaction of all of the requirements set forth in subsections (a) - (c) above, and shall be made effective as of the date specified in such written notice, which shall be the later of: the 1st day of the calendar quarter following satisfaction of all of the requirements set forth in subsections (a) - (c) above, or, if this Agreement requires approval by an applicable Agency, the 1st day of the calendar quarter following receipt of such approval by whichever is later.
-## 1
-st day of the calendar quarter following satisfaction of all of the requirements set forth in subsections (a) - (c) above, or, if this Agreement requires approval by an applicable Agency, the
-## 1
-st day of the calendar quarter following receipt of such approval by whichever is later.
 Provider acknowledges that the requirements referenced in subsections (a) and (b) above are ongoing requirements, and that retains the right to monitor and enforce Provider's compliance with such requirements throughout the term of this Agreement, and to